Page Reviewed/Updated: October 26, 2023

 Benefits of Medicaid Waivers

-For those who are a part of an HBCS program, the biggest benefit is they get to stay in their own home or community, instead of being sent to a care institution.
-Staying at home has been shown to have many quality of life benefits, especially for seniors who get to age in place.
+For those who are part of an HBCS program, the biggest benefit is staying in their own home or community, instead of being sent to a care institution.
+Staying at home has been shown to have many quality-of-life benefits, especially for seniors who get to age in place.
 Home is comfortable and familiar, allowing those to feel at ease compared to the jarring change of environment that a nursing home or other residential facility can bring.
-Not only has this been shown to improve recovery time after an injury or surgery, but it’s also been shown to improve mental health and reduce complications from dementia.

-According to the American Association of Retired Persons, almost 90% of people over 65 say they want to stay in their own homes for as long as possible as they age.
-Relatives often prefer that their loved one stays at home as long as possible too, because they’ll be in a community they know and are comfortable with, rather than alone and unhappy in an institution.
+According to the American Association of Retired Persons2021 Home and Community Preferences survey, 77% of people aged 50 and over say they want to stay in their own homes for as long as possible as they age.
+Relatives often prefer that their loved one stays at home as long as possible because they’ll be in a community they know and are comfortable with, rather than alone and unhappy in an institution.

 Problems Associated with Medicaid Waivers